-This section won't be about how God could eliminate evil in the world and end the war with Russia, or how He could heal the land of Ukraine.
+This section won't be about how God could eliminate evil the world and end all wars, or how He could heal the land of Armenia.
 It's about something very focused and specific: your personal relationship with God.

 The major barrier that prevents us from knowing God personally is ignorance about who God is and what He has done for us.
 Read on and discover for yourself how you can begin a life-changing relationship with God.